darya-shynkevich/software-engineering/1. Software Engineering/8. Troubleshooting/2. Profiling/Optimisations/2. DB/_Base.md

 - Placing an index can keep the data in memory, requiring more space.
 - Writes could also be slower since the index also needs to be updated.
 - **When loading large amounts of data, it might be faster to disable indices, load the data, then rebuild the indices.**
+- Avoid creating too many indexes to prevent insert and update performance impact and storage consumption.

+[Sometimes indexes can be not effective](1.%20Software%20Engineering/3.%20Database/OTLP/SQL/2.%20Indexes/_Base.md) (`SHOWPLAN_TEXT` to check):

 ## 3. Avoid expensive joins

 - [Denormalize](https://github.com/donnemartin/system-design-primer#denormalization) where performance demands it.
+- Join small tables first to reduce dataset size before joining larger tables, improving query performance.
+- Avoid excessive table joins to prevent performance degradation and complexity in queries.
+- Be cautious of join types and conditions to avoid unintended Cartesian products or inefficient query plans.
 ## 4. [Partitioning](../../../../3.%20Database/OTLP/SQL/5.%20Distributed/Partitioning/Partitioning.md) tables

 - Break up a table by putting hot spots in a separate table to help keep it in memory.